StackProviders/Shop-Management-System/GITHUB_RELEASE_SETUP.md

 #### Option 1: Personal Access Token (Recommended)
 1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
 2. Click "Generate new token (classic)"
-3. Give it a descriptive name like "Shop Management System Publisher"
+3. Give it a descriptive name like "Cross-Repo Shop Management System Publisher"
 4. Select these scopes:
    - ✅ `repo` (Full control of private repositories)
    - ✅ `write:packages`
    - ✅ `delete:packages`
-   - ✅ `admin:org` (if you need organization access)
+   - ✅ `admin:org` (REQUIRED for cross-repository access)
-5. **Important**: If your organization requires SSO, click "Enable SSO" next to your organization
+5. **Critical**: If your organization requires SSO, click "Enable SSO" next to your organization
+6. **Important**: After creating the token, you MUST authorize it for both repositories:
+   - `StackProviders/Shop-Management-System` (source)
+   - `StackProviders/Shop-Management-App-Publisher` (publisher)
-6. Click "Generate token"
+7. Click "Generate token"
-7. Copy the token and add it as `PUBLISHER_REPO_TOKEN` secret
+8. Copy the token and add it as `PUBLISHER_REPO_TOKEN` secret in the SOURCE repository

 #### Option 2: Fine-Grained Personal Access Token (Newer)
 1. Go to GitHub Settings → Developer settings → Personal access tokens → Fine-grained tokens
 2. Click "Generate new token"
 3. Set expiration and resource owner (your organization)
-4. Select the specific repository: `StackProviders/Shop-Management-App-Publisher`
+4. **Select BOTH repositories**:
+   - `StackProviders/Shop-Management-System` (source)
+   - `StackProviders/Shop-Management-App-Publisher` (publisher)
-5. Grant these permissions:
+5. Grant these permissions for BOTH repositories:
    - Contents: Read and write
    - Metadata: Read
    - Pull requests: Write (if needed)
    - Issues: Write (if needed)
 6. Click "Generate token"
-7. Copy the token and add it as `PUBLISHER_REPO_TOKEN` secret
+7. Copy the token and add it as `PUBLISHER_REPO_TOKEN` secret in the SOURCE repository

 ## Repository Setup